 One $2,500 scholarship is awarded each year to a Saskatchewan Aboriginal student who is attending the First Nations University of Canada (FNUC) formerly the Saskatchewan Indian Federated College.
-Need is of prime importance in awarding this scholarship and SGI also offers summer employment to the recipient.
+Need is of prime importance in awarding this scholarship.

 The scholarship is awarded in the name of Stan Hamilton, SGI Vice President of Human Resources (1982 to 1983).
 Mr. Hamilton was instrumental in establishing the foundation for SGI's Employment Equity Plan.